wccarleton/recmod/README.md

 (for the grid) and top-to-bottom for the `X` matrix.
 Age, though, will be decreasing because the calendar is in years BP, so the `t_grid` vector will contain a series of decreasing values.
-If this order is confused (e.g., the time direction of `t_grid` and the sequence of values in `x` are reversed relative to one another) the regression coefficient(s) in a REC model would have the wrong sign.
+If this order is confused---the time direction of `t_grid` and the sequence of values in `x` are reversed relative to one another---the regression coefficient(s) in a REC model would have the wrong sign.

 The other two key parameters, of course, are the regression coefficients